 Affiliations and memberships

-As Teaching Fellow in Anaesthesia Sean will engage with and contribute to all levels of the curriculum, ensuring that there is continuity and appropriate integration of anaesthesia and analgesia teaching throughout the course.
-Sean’s specific focus is on the theoretical teaching of anaesthesia in the third year of the course and teaching practical anaesthesia in the fourth.
+As Senior Teaching Fellow in Anaesthesia Sean engages with and contributes to all levels of the curriculum, ensuring that there is continuity and appropriate integration of anaesthesia and analgesia teaching throughout the course.
+Sean’s specific focus is on the theoretical teaching of anaesthesia in the third year of the course, teaching practical anaesthesia in the fourth and supervising the anaesthesia special interest elective in the final year.

-Sean is the module co-ordinator for the VMS3002: Fundamentals of Veterinary Practice 1: Introduction to Pharmacology, Anaesthesia, Imaging & Surgery module.
-Sean also has an active role in the development of the Spay and Neuter Clinic which is a cornerstone of the fourth year clinical training.
+Sean is the module lead for the VMS3010 Veterinary Medicine 1 module in year 3 of the BVMSci program.
+Sean also has an active role in the Spay and Neuter Clinic which is a cornerstone of the fourth year clinical training.